She Kills Monsters

 She Kills Monsters is a drama-comedy play by Qui Nguyen that debuted in 2011.
 It tells the story of Agnes Evans, an average woman who loses her parents and little sister Tilly in a car accident.
-Having been very distant from her sister while she was alive, Agnes embarks in an adventure to get to know her sister better by playing a Dungeons & Dragons module that Tilly had written, and discovers things she'd never imagined.
+Having been very distant from her sister while she was alive, Agnes embarks on an adventure to get to know her sister better by playing a Dungeons & Dragons module that Tilly had written, and discovers things she'd never imagined.
 The plot takes place in reality and in the imaginary game world; in the game world Agnes learns about Tilly's exploration with her sexuality and how she struggled with her sexuality in reality.
-The play is also presented in a "Young Adventurer's Edition" which removes the explicit language and ages down some of the characters.
+The play is also presented in a "Young Adventurers Edition" which removes the explicit language and ages down some of the characters.

 Plot

-Agnes Evans is a completely average woman who strives to be nothing but average until the day she wishes her life was a little less boring.
+Agnes Evans is a completely average woman who strives to be nothing but average until the day she wishes her life were a little less boring.
 Her wish unfortunately comes true when her family, including her younger sister Tilly, dies in a car crash.
-Agnes was never close to Tilly due to the fact they were interested in completely different things; Agnes loved mainstream pop culture, while Tilly had a passion for everything classified as nerdy or geeky, with a special love for Dungeons and Dragons.
+Agnes was never close to Tilly because they were interested in completely different things; Agnes loved mainstream pop culture, while Tilly had a passion for everything classified as nerdy or geeky, with a special love for Dungeons & Dragons.
 As Agnes is cleaning and packing Tilly's room in order to move everything to her place, she finds a module Tilly had written for D&D. In order to get closer to the sister she never really knew, Agnes embarks on her own adventure with the help of Dungeon Master Chuck to play the game as Tilly designed.
 As she delves deeper into her quest, the fantasy world and reality begin to collide and mix as Agnes searches to connect with Tilly and realizes how much of her sister she never knew.